-- Emission Trading Schemes - 45 Overall evidence suggests that the emissions trading schemes, as currently designed, have not - 46 significantly contributed to innovation outcomes (medium evidence, medium/high agreement).
+Overall evidence suggests that the emissions trading schemes, as currently designed, have not significantly contributed to innovation outcomes (medium evidence, medium/high agreement).

-1 Penasco et al. (2021) review 20 evaluations: eight identified a positive impact (although in at least two 2 cases the paper indicated the impact was small or negligible), 11 no impact and one was associated with 3 a negative impact on innovation indicators.
-The studies that found no impact and the studies that found 4 some impact covered all three methods covered (quantitative ex post, qualitative and theoretical and ex 5 ante analysis).
-Another review focussed only on empirical studies (mainly quantitative but also 6 qualitative), covered a slightly longer period and identified 19 studies (15 using quantitative methods) 7 (Lilliestam et al. 2021).
-With a narrower set of indicators of innovation, they concluded there was very 8 little empirical evidence linking the emissions trading schemes studied to date and innovation 9 (Lilliestam et al. 2021).
-This review focussed mainly on papers evaluating the earlier stages of the 10 European Emissions Trading Scheme, which featured relatively low CO2 prices and covered a small set 11 of firms, showing that carbon pricing policy design is an important determinant of innovation outcomes.
-12 Combining both reviews, there are a total of 27 individual studies, some of them providing mixed 13 evidence of impact, and 23 of them suggest there was no impact or (in a couple of cases) it was small.
-14 It is important to note that some researchers note that, for particular subsectors and actors, emissions 15 trading schemes have had an impact on patenting trends (Calel and Dechezleprêtre 2016).
-Overall the 16 expectation is that higher prices and coverage would result in higher impacts and that, over time, the 17 impact on innovation would grow.
+Penasco et al. (2021) review 20 evaluations: eight identified a positive impact (although in at least two cases, the paper indicated that the impact was small or negligible); 11 no impact; and one was associated with a negative impact on innovation indicators.
+The studies that found no impact and the studies that found some impact covered all three methods (quantitative ex post, qualitative and theoretical and ex ante analysis).
+Another review focused only on empirical studies (mainly quantitative but also qualitative), covered a slightly longer period and identified 19 studies (15 using quantitative methods) (Lilliestam et al. 2021).
+With a narrower set of indicators of innovation, they concluded that there was very little empirical evidence linking innovation with the emissions trading schemes studied to date (Lilliestam et al. 2021).
+This review focused mainly on papers evaluating the earlier stages of the European Emissions Trading Scheme, which featured relatively low carbon dioxide prices, and covered a small set of firms, showing that carbon pricing policy design is an important determinant of innovation outcomes.
+Combining both reviews, there are a total of 27 individual studies, some of them providing mixed evidence of impact, and 23 of them suggest there was no impact or that (in a couple of cases) it was small.
+It is important to note that some researchers note that, for particular subsectors and actors, emissions trading schemes have had an impact on patenting trends (Calel and Dechezleprêtre 2016).
+Overall the expectation is that higher prices and coverage would result in higher impacts and that, over time, the impact on innovation would grow.